AirshipCMS/Docs/02-Quickstart-Guide.md

 4. After a few minutes, you will receive a notification that your project is ready.
 5. If you navigate to your project url `(https://subdomain.airshipcms.io)`, it will look something like this:
 ![first-site-wider](https://user-images.githubusercontent.com/1865400/28547862-9d65786e-706c-11e7-9bc2-bc989dae7299.png)

-(_For your project url, replace "subdomain" with your actual subdomain_)

 Links:
 - Airship CMS Developer Portal